 The Acton-Agua Dulce School District does not provide medical, dental, or hospital coverage for pupils injured at school or during school sponsored events.
-Information about a low cost student insurance plan is sent home at the beginning of each school year.
-This information is always available at the school office.
+Information about a low-cost student insurance plan is sent home at the beginning of each school year and always available at the school office.
 You may request a copy from the office staff.